fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 There are two problems in implementing hash functions in Fortran.
 First, the static typing of Fortran makes it awkward to define general purpose hash functions.
-Instead hash functions are defined for some of the more common objects that are sufficiently complicated that a direct comparison is costly and common enough that a general procedure is useful: character strings and rank one arrays of integers.
+Instead hash functions are defined for some of the more common
+objects: character strings and rank one arrays of integers.
 Other objects can, in principle, be hashed by using `transfer` to map their contents to an integer array, typically one of kind `INT8`.
 The other problem is that hash codes are typically defined using